dwiepert/say-what/README.md

 `download_checkpoint_from_hf` takes the following parameters:
 - checkpoint: str, Path, directory where the checkpoint file(s) should be saved.
 Must be full file path to where to SAVE the checkpoint (e.g., `local_dir_path/checkpoint_name`).
 - model_size: str, size of the model to download (e.g., large, small, tiny, tiny.en).
 This is not required if instead downloading using repo_id.
-- model_type: str, specify model type (e.g. whisper, nemo, w2v2).
+- model_type: str, specify model type (e.g. whisper, w2v2).
 This is not required if instead downloading using repo_id.
 - repo_id: str, repo_id in hugging face.
 This is used if you want to download a model that may not be available to download through specification of model size and type.
 - filename: optional filename if downloading a single file instead of directory
 - subfolder: str, optional, specify if there is a file in a subdirectory of the hugging face repo

 `download_checkpoint_from_url` takes the following parameters:
 - checkpoint: str, path to where checkpoint should be stored.
-This should be the full file path as you use this variable to specify the download target ( .pt for Whisper, .nemo for NeMo)
+This should be the full file path as you use this variable to specify the download target ( .pt for Whisper)
 - model_size: str, size of the model to download (e.g., large, small, tiny, tiny.en)
--  model_type: str, specify model type (e.g. whisper, nemo)
+-  model_type: str, specify model type (e.g. whisper)
 - in_memory: bool set to false

 `download_checkpoint_from gcs` takes the following parameters: